-In Artifactory, an artifact may be overwritten as a result of the deployment of different artifacts with the same name and path.
+In Artifactory, an artifact may be overwritten as a result of the deployment of different artifacts bearing the same name and path.
 The two locations from which you can restore “lost” artifacts are the:

 - Trash Can